-If this Confidence value were set to 68% then we would be adding one standard deviation to the nominal estimate to create the Max and subtracting one standard deviation to create the Min.
+If this Confidence value were set to ${\sim}81\%$ then we would be adding one standard deviation to the nominal estimate to create the Max and subtracting one standard deviation to create the Min.
 The higher you set the Min-Max Plume Confidence the greater the multiplier for standard deviations which are added/subtracted to create the Max/Min.

-The Min & Max Estimates provide the best technique to determine when your site is adequately characterized.
+Even though Min & Max Estimates may not be realistic "realizations" of a likely site state, they still provide the best technique to determine when your site is adequately characterized.
 Some sites may have very complex contaminant distributions and high gradients while others may be very simple.
 Applying a single standard for sampling based on fixed spacing will never be optimal.